d-sanjukta/Lyrics-Generator/README.md

 <b> <u> INTRODUCTION</u> :</b>

   - Lyrics are an essential component of music.
 Musicians can communicate their ideas, feelings, and experiences to their listeners through lyrics.
-But creating lyrics can be difficult since it requires a skill set combining creativity, language mastery, and cultural sensitivity.
+But creating lyrics can be difficult since it requires a skill set combining creativity, mastery of language, and cultural sensitivity.
   - The recent development in Natural Language Processing over the years has made it possible to generate sentences based on specific prompts.
 NLP models may analyze and synthesize language in a way that imitates human creativity by utilizing the capabilities of machine learning and computational linguistics.

 > OBJECTIVE: